napari/napari/docs/naps/2-conda-based-packaging.md

     In the future, we might explore how to deal with PyPI packages within conda in a safer way, but this is an open packaging question that is extremely difficult to tackle robustly.
 3. Instrument the plugin manager backend so it can use `conda` or `mamba` to run the plugin installation, update or removal.
+Some level of customizability is needed to configure extra channels (e.g. a laboratory published their conda packages into their own private channel) and local sources (e.g. drag&drop a conda tarball).
 4. Add some control to the dependency landscape of the plugin ecosystem using the `napari-pinnings` metapackage mentioned in Milestone 1.

 There are some technical limitations we need to work out as well, namely:

 * Some plugin updates might fail because some files are in use already.
-For example, a plugin requires a more recent build of numpy (still allowed in our pinnings), but numpy has been imported already, so Windows has blocked the library files.
+For example, a plugin requires a more recent build of numpy (still allowed in our pinnings); however, numpy has been imported already and Windows has blocked the library files.
 An off-process update will be needed on Windows for the installation to succeed.
-On Unix systems this might not be a problem, but the update will still be incomplete without a napari restart (because numpy was already imported).
+On Unix systems this might not be a problem, but the update will still be incomplete without a napari restart (because `numpy` was already imported).
   This can be solved by watching the imported modules and the files involved in the conda transaction.
 On Windows, we can write a one-off activation script that will run before `napari` starts the next time.
 On Unix systems, a notification saying "Restart needed for full effect"